 ‘Now’ – all the more aware of the duplicity of political spin, and having experienced the double standards of Right-wing ideology, society is questioning the need for such severe austerity; and why those imposing it, together with those responsible for the near collapse of global banking, are not also subject to its pain, misery and deprivation?

-And why it is, a Government that can find £billions to prop up banks and fight wars, cannot find the relatively few £billions to maintain the essential fabric of a decent society.
+And why is it a Government that can find £billions to prop up banks and fight wars cannot find the relatively few £billions to maintain the essential fabric of a decent society.
 The very fabric which, having laboured to create it, the many depend upon for their wellbeing?

 The few having no such need!

 As any honest witness of post WW2 politics and the continuing struggle between Left and Right would agree.
 The unequivocal answer lies with Conservatism and a status quo rooted and locked in a bygone age.
+As in the politics of the few, by the few, for the few – the politics of inequality.

 And don’t be fooled or swayed by the usual ‘politics of envy’ response.
 Such is to be expected from those quite at ease turning a blind eye to the rampant exploitation, greed and corruption of corporate capitalism and the ingrained lack of empathy at the heart of Right-wing ideology.